-Investment operations outsourcing solutions consist of accounting and administration services, and distribution support services.
-We deliver these solutions to investment management firms that offer traditional and alternative products.
+Investment operations outsourcing platforms consist of accounting and administration services, distribution support services and regulatory and compliance services.
+We deliver these platforms to investment management firms that offer traditional and alternative products.
 We support traditional managers who advise a variety of investment products including mutual funds, UCITS schemes, collective investment trusts (CITs), exchange-traded funds (ETFs), institutional accounts and separately managed accounts.
-We also provide comprehensive solutions to investment managers worldwide that sponsor and distribute alternative investment products such as hedge funds, funds of hedge funds, private equity funds and real estate funds, across both registered and partnership structures.
+We also provide comprehensive platforms to investment managers worldwide that sponsor and distribute alternative investment products such as hedge funds, funds of hedge funds, private equity funds and real estate funds, across both registered and partnership structures.

 Accounting and administration services include account and fund administration, investment portfolio and fund accounting; cash administration and treasury services; trade capture, settlement and reconciliation; trustee and custodial services; legal, audit and tax support; and investor services.
 Distribution support services may include access to distribution platforms and market and industry analyses to identify specific product distribution opportunities.
-These solutions are delivered by utilizing a highly integrated, robust and scalable technology platform adapted to fit the specific business needs of our investment manager clients.
+Regulatory and compliance services assist clients in meeting global requirements in the areas of regulatory reporting, investor compliance, investment risk and firm compliance.
+These platforms are delivered by utilizing a highly integrated, robust and scalable technology platform adapted to fit the specific business needs of our investment manager clients.

-As of December 31, 2016, we administered \$468.0 billion in client assets for traditional and alternative investment fund products, including mutual funds, hedge funds and private equity funds.
+As of December 31, 2017, we administered \$518.4 billion in client assets for traditional and alternative investment fund products, including mutual funds, hedge funds and private equity funds.
 Revenues from these products are primarily earned as a percentage of net assets under administration.